davidblurton/tala-api/README.md

 ### Parameters

-limit (optional, default 10) How many results to return.
+limit (optional, default unlimited) How many results to return.

+## /verb/:verb

+Gives a summary of conjugations for the provided verb.

+## /preposition/:preposition/:word

+Finds declanations of the provided word that match the lexical case of the preposition.

+## /:word/multiple

+Returns true if word matches more than one headword.